sw523ss/is601-miniproject1/python101.md

 ---
 ## Exception

+### In simple Terms:

-Python provides two features to handle any unexpected error in your Python programs.
+Python provides features to handle any unexpected error in your Python programs.
 Also, add debugging capabilities in them.

-### In simple Terms:

 An exception is an error that happens during execution of a program.
 When that error occurs, Python generate an exception that can be handled, which avoids your